SACOG/Regional-Monitoring/README.md

     - "Configuration File.xlsx" - a workbook that initializes the data pipeline (requires user to set which geographies, estimates, years, ... are needed to make the API request)
     - "Functions.py" - a python script with user defined functions that the specific data source requires

+## How to use:

+Each pipeline run requires the "Configuration File.xlsx" excel workbook.
+This workbook allows the user to set up exactly which geographies and estimates they want to pull.
+The user needs to define an "indicator" that is linked to those estimates... (summary in progress)